Epipolar Geometry Improves Video Generation Models: Method

-where $r({x}_0)$ outputs 3D consistency scores.
-However, this formulation presents critical challenges: the reward function relies on non-differentiable classical computer vision algorithms, and requires complete video generation for evaluation, making traditional reinforcement learning impractical.
-This motivates our adoption of DPO \cite{dpo, diffdpo}.
+where $r({x}_0)$ outputs 3D consistency scores, $c{=}(T, I^*)$ is the conditioning, and $\beta$ weights the KL-divergence keeping $p_\theta$ close to $\pref$.
+However, $r(x_0)$ relies on non-differentiable algorithms, and evaluating geometric consistency requires complete video generation, which is expensive.